marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/and.rst

 AND --- Bitwise logical AND
 ***************************

-.. index:: AND

-.. index:: bitwise logical and

-.. index:: logical and, bitwise
+.. index:: AND, bitwise logical and, logical and, bitwise

 .. function:: AND(I, J)